-We are excited to introduce our automated FBAR filing service, allowing U.S. persons to file their Foreign Bank Account Report (FBAR) directly through their TFX accounts.
+We are excited to introduce our automated FBAR filing service, allowing U.S. persons to file their Foreign Bank Account Reports (FBARs) directly through their TFX accounts.
+In other words, TFX clients can now file FBARs themselves directly with the U.S. Treasury, separate from federal tax returns.
 This simplifies the process, saving time and ensuring compliance with U.S. tax regulations.

-• Previously, the FBAR filing cost was $75 for up to five accounts plus $10 per additional account.
-Now, it is a flat $85 regardless of the number of accounts.
+The standard FBAR filing cost is now a flat $85 regardless of the number of accounts.
+Previously, the FBAR filing cost was $75 for up to five accounts plus $10 per additional account.
 This reduces costs for clients with multiple accounts.

-• If you want your tax preparer to file your FBAR instead of using the automated system and to include it in the Engagement Letter (EL), email success@tfx.tax or disagree with the EL and request it explicitly.
-Your assigned tax preparer will then include the FBAR preparation costs in the new EL and file the FBAR manually.
+Note: If you want your tax preparer to file your FBAR instead of using the automated system and to include it in the EL, email success@tfx.tax or disagree with the EL and request it explicitly.
+Your assigned tax preparer will then include the FBAR preparation costs in the new EL and file your FBAR.

 Auto FBAR filing process